 You don’t have to spend a lot of money on a gym membership or fancy equipment to be active.
 You can use the world around you to stay healthy and fit for free or at a low cost:

 - Find a local park or school track where you can walk.

-- Be active with your grandchildren— take a walk, toss a softball, or ride bikes (don't forget the helmets).
+- Be active with your children or grandchildren—toss a softball, have a dance party, play hide and seek, or ride bikes—don’t forget the helmets.